DeannaBonds/meteor-1.8-materialize-blaze-boilerplate/README.md

 # Meteor 1.8 MaterializeCSS Blaze Starter App

-Starter APp project for Meteor 1.8, Blaze, ESLint, Sass, Meteortoys, Flow Router, using latest Meteor style guide.
+Starter App project for Meteor 1.8, Blaze, ESLint, Sass, Meteortoys, Flow Router, using latest Meteor style guide.

 **This is a work in progress (_check back often_)**